Kat632/MS1-Rapier-Marketing/README.md

 *   [Google Fonts](https://fonts.google.com/) - Google fonts are used throughout the project to import the Libre Baskerville and Cabin fonts.

-*   [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Google chromes built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.
+*   [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) - Google Chrome's built in developer tools are used to inspect page elements and help debug issues with the site layout and test different CSS styles.

+*   [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) - Firefox Developer Tools have been used throughout the projects for testing and debugging code.

 *   [balsamiq Wireframes](https://balsamiq.com/wireframes/) - This was used to create wireframes for 'The Skeleton Plane' stage of UX design.